Beginning – April 2018

 This distinctive style of quilting developed in the Hawaiian Islands during the 19th century, with quilts typically made in two colors, featuring shapes inspired by nature, and circular symmetry in the design.

-As one who has many fond memories of trips to the Hawaiian Islands, I love having this unique quilting technique included in this yearlong NQM quilt challenge!
+As one who has many fond memories of trips to the Hawaiian Islands, I love having this unique quilting technique included in this year-long NQM quilt challenge!
 As with each of my previous blocks, finding two vintage looking fabrics for this block was a challenge, but my greatest challenge was having hand surgery mid-month.
 I could have fused or machine appliqued this month’s block, but doing needle-turned applique seemed most appropriate.
-I was able to start this block before surgery and finally, two and a half weeks after surgery I was again able to pick up needle and thread and finish the block before month’s end.
+I was able to start this block before surgery and finally, two and a half weeks after surgery, I was again able to pick up needle and thread and finish the block before month’s end.
 Wahoo!

 February – Pine Cone: Designed by Betty Ford-Smith, this month’s block highlights pine cone quilts showcased in the NQM’s “Keeping Traditions Alive” exhibit, with the goal of keeping alive the age old tradition of making these unique quilts by hand.

 This is an interesting technique and one I’d used before to make Christmas potholders.
-Because of the thickness of the many layers of fabrics in types of quilts, they often didn’t need batting.
+Because of the thickness of the many layers of fabrics in these types of quilts, they often didn’t need batting.